tap349/tap349.github.io/_posts/2017-04-15-raspberry-pi.md

 ### SSH

-- add RPI host record to _~/.ssh/config_ on local machine
+- add RPI host entry to _~/.ssh/config_ on local machine
 - login to RPI with login/password first
 - add your public RSA key to _~/.ssh/authorized_keys_ on RPI